agraef/midizap/README.md

 CC1= CC1[-1]
 ~~~

-Another possible use is to employ step sizes on *both* the left-hand and right-hand side of a rule, in order to approximate a rational scale factor:
+Another possibility is to place step sizes on *both* the left-hand and right-hand side of a rule, in order to approximate a rational scale factor:

 ~~~
 CC1[3]= CC1[2]
 ~~~

-The above translation will only be triggered when the input value changes by 3 units, and the change in the output value will then be doubled, so that the net effect is to scale the amount of change by 2/3.
-Note that this will only work if the input and output step sizes are reasonably small, so for most rational scale factors this method can only provide a very rough approximation.
+The above translation will only be triggered when the input value changes by 3 units, and the change in the output value will then be doubled again, so that the net effect is to scale the amount of change by 2/3.
+Note that this will only work well if the input and output step sizes are reasonably small, so for most real-valued scale factors this method can only provide a very rough approximation.

 ## Shift State